Pedro-Celeste/qr-code-component/README.md

 ## Acknowledgements

-A huge thanks again to [@MelvinAguilar](https://www.frontendmentor.io/profile/MelvinAguilar) for the insightful piecie of feedback.
+A huge thanks again to [@MelvinAguilar](https://www.frontendmentor.io/profile/MelvinAguilar) for the insightful piece of feedback.